-There is little doubt that humans are social beings.
+There's little doubt that humans are social beings.
 Feeling close to others contributes to our overall feelings of happiness and fulfilment, and there are plenty of studies that confirm this from a scientific point of view.
 In fact, scientists believe our brains are hard-wired to be social and that our development as a species relied on our ability to maintain strong bonds.

 According to these studies, there are several reasons why meditation works: first of all, meditation makes us more accepting of our own flaws, so we can easily become more forgiving of others.
-Secondly, meditation improves our ability to separate thoughts from emotions and makes us less “reactive”, so we can continue working on developing closeness despite ups and downs in our relationships.
+Secondly, meditation improves our ability to separate thoughts from emotions and makes us less 'reactive', so we can continue working on developing closeness despite ups and downs in our relationships.

 A second exercise is loving-kindness meditation (LKM).
-The ultimate goal of LKM is to strengthen compassion, love, and appreciation for other beings, so it is the ideal technique to improve intimacy.
-A study of people who practised loving-kindness meditation for 6 weeks showed a reduction in the negativity levels of their relationships, and participants reported having a stronger support network and increased happiness.
+The ultimate goal of LKM is to strengthen compassion, love, and appreciation for other beings, so it's the ideal technique to improve intimacy.
+A study of people who practised loving-kindness meditation for six weeks showed a reduction in the negativity levels of their relationships, and participants reported having a stronger support network and increased happiness.
 The technique is also simple:

 The third exercise is writing gratitude letters.
 Letting other people know we value them and care for them can improve our relationship with others, since we become more likely to overlook people’s flaws, lessening any chance of conflict and helping us achieve a better appreciation of other people’s value.
 Gratitude letters can deepen connection because our feelings of gratitude are directly shown to the other person.

 This has a strong impact on the quality of the relationship, as well as a lasting effect that can span several weeks, as shown by studies at the University of Pennsylvania.
 Even if you don't send the letter, putting your gratitude in writing makes you more aware of your positive emotions and is bound to make you feel closer to others.

 Gratitude letters work because when we direct our attention to gratefulness, we automatically divert it from toxic or negative emotions.
 And as some researchers have found, the benefits multiply over time, since cultivating an ongoing gratitude practice causes changes in brain activity in areas related to decision-making, meaning that there is a link between gratitude feelings and how we act towards others.

 Research at US universities has shown that this exercise is effective in helping deepen connection and closeness between people.
-This is so because the exercise relies on mutual self-disclosure as opposed to small talk, and because it requires both sides to open up, providing a safe environment where there is no fear of feeling vulnerable or one-sided.
+This is because the exercise relies on mutual self-disclosure as opposed to small talk, and because it requires both sides to open up, providing a safe environment where there's no fear of feeling vulnerable or one-sided.

 Devoting time to properly listening to others (instead of simply exchanging views or acknowledging information) is one of the best ways of showing we care for them.
 Deep listening can also help increase empathy, because in doing so we get to understand better other people’s motives, needs, and fears, gaining a more accurate picture of who they are as human beings.

-We live in a society that is increasingly individualistic, so it is always good to remember the benefits of crafting a deeper connection with others and of cultivating intimacy in relationships.
+We live in a society that's increasingly individualistic, so it's always good to remember the benefits of crafting a deeper connection with others and of cultivating intimacy in relationships.
 The benefits are both physical and emotional: being able to connect with others at a deeper level generates empathy, which has been proven to give a sense of purpose and to strengthen the immune system.
 Other studies show that stronger connectedness with others is a key component of our support system, can lower stress and anxiety levels, and has been linked to lower heart disease rates.